 The ultimate in multi-material injection molding, overmolding seamlessly combines multiple materials into one part or product to improve product design, performance, and aesthetics.

-The process most commonly involves using multi-barrel injection molding machines to inject several materials into the same tool during a single, automated operation.
-There is also an approach that uses multiple machines, one for molding the base component (or substrate) and another for applying a thin layer of thermoplastic elastomer (TPE) to the substrate.
+The plastic overmolding process involves multiple machines, one for molding the base component (or substrate) and another for applying a thin layer of thermoplastic elastomer (TPE) to the substrate.
 The result?
-A durable, plastic product with a comfortable, non-slip grip — and versatile application-specific solutions for manufacturers across a wide range of industries.
+Versatile application-specific solutions for manufacturers across a wide range of industries.

 Benefits of Overmolding